-Chat GPT is here to stay.
-We can rail against it or embrace it, but we cannot avoid it.
-So, I decided to check it out.
-If I knew what it offered and what it could do, I could better incorporate it into my Intro Physics classes.
+The generative AI tools are here to stay.
+We can rail against them or embrace them, but we cannot avoid them.
+So, I decided to check them out.
+If I knew what they offered and what they could do, I could better incorporate them into my Intro Physics classes.

 To my students’ amazement, one fine morning, I opened the Chat GPT window in class and typed in the first homework problem for everyone to see.
 After a page or so of ramblings, the solutions emerged on the screen with the correct answer.
 And so we repeated with homework problems two, three, and four.
 On the fifth, just before the final answer, Chat GPT stumbled.
 After having gone through matching the given information to the proper mathematical symbols and physics concepts correctly and performing the necessary calculus and algebraic manipulations, it declared that “therefore 10 / 2 = 10 and therefore that was the final answer!?!